tanliwei/flashbuy/README.md

-A practice on the Flash Buy course.
+A rewrite on the Flash Buy project.